lagunasmel/BookSwap/README.md

-# ReadMe - BookSwap
+# BookSwap

-**BookSwap** is an upcoming web app where users will be able to trade copies of used books with each other, accumulating points for sending books and spending them to request books.
-BookSwap is a work in progress, and is currently being developed using Python, Flask, Jinja, and SQLite.
+**BookSwap** is a web app where users are able to trade copies of used books with each other, accumulating points for sending books and spending them to request books.
+BookSwap was developed using Python, Flask, Jinja, and SQLite and submitted as part of a large project for the CS 361 course (Software Engineering) at Oregon State University.

+## User Stories
+The following user stories have been implemented as of December 2020:

+- [X] User can sign up.
+- [X] User can login or logout.
+- [X] User can search for a book to list, and list the book for trade.
+- [X] User can create a wishlist for their desired books.
+- [X] User can search the site's database for any listed books from other users.
+- [X] User can request, accept, or decline a trade from other users.
+- [X] User can see the selection of currently available books.
+- [X] User can earn points for listing a book.
+- [X] User can use points to trade for a book.

 ## Installation